 Cambridge College students are expected to meet high academic and ethical standards as they engage in experiences of genuine learning.
 They are expected to submit their own original work in course assignments and exams.

 Violations of Academic Integrity

-Plagiarism is the use of another’s work, thoughts, or language without giving credit.
-Cambridge College students are expected to submit original work in courses and will not summarize, copy, or use the work of another person or source without proper acknowledgement.
+Plagiarism is the use of another’s work, thoughts, or language without giving credit; summarizing, copying, or using the work of another person or source without proper acknowledgement.
 Plagiarism is dishonest and a serious academic offense.

 Cheating appears in multiple forms such as:

 - Unauthorized use of notes, texts, or other aids during an exam or in completing course assignments

 - Submitting the same assignment for more than one course, subject to faculty discretion

 - Sharing student work with a group when such sharing has not been authorized by the professor

 Any breach of academic integrity is grounds for a grade of F/No Credit in academic courses and/or academic probabion, suspension, or dismissal.